doomhz/node-lambda-req/README.md

 ### .isProxy `Bool`

-An object `getter` tells if the request was a direct Lambda invocation.
+It return `true` if the request was a direct Lambda invocation.
 Internally, checks if a property `command` is set on the Lambda event.

 ```javascript
 const lambda = new LambdaReq(event, context, callback)